-Need help with establishing a District Intermunicipality Committee on Disaster Risk Management (DICDRM)?
-Then dip into the Template Jar.7
+Need help with establishing an appropriate committee or forum?
+Then dip into the Template Jar.

+Once a decision has been taken on which structure to use, the next step will be to develop and document the mechanisms for the development, adoption and amendment of an integrated disaster risk management policy framework for your province.
+If you have opted to establish a PICDRM then you will need to develop draft terms of reference for the committee.
 Terms of reference are important as they establish the specific limits of responsibility that determine the activities of the committee.
-Key components which should be documented in the terms of reference for DICDRM should include:
+Key components which should be documented in the terms of reference for the committee should include:

-- a statement of purpose; - assignment of responsibility for the management and administration of the committee's proceedings; - parameters for the composition of the committee; - responsibilities that determine the activities of the committee; - frequency of meetings; and - protocol for the development and adoption of disaster risk management policy in the sphere.
+- the name of the structure; - a statement of purpose; - designation of a chairperson; - assignment of responsibility for the management and administration of the committee's proceedings; - parameters for the composition of the committee; - responsibilities that determine the activities of the committee; - frequency of meetings; and - protocol for the development and adoption of disaster risk management policy in the province.